 How to Apply for a Virginia Small Business License

-There are three (and a half) steps to applying for a small business license in Virginia.
+There are four (and a half) steps to applying for a small business license in Virginia.

 However, as noted above, the specific process you should follow will depend on your individual situation.